West Indian cricket team in England in 1995: 2nd Test

-3rd Test (6–8 July)
+3rd Test

 The third Test at Edgbaston was dominated by the West Indies bowlers who took turns in dismissing the English batsmen, bowling them for 147 in the 1st innings and 89 in the 2nd innings and won by an innings and 64 runs despite setting a mediocre score of 300 and took a 2–1 lead into the fourth Test.

-4th Test (27–30 July)
+4th Test

 The fourth Test at Old Trafford was controlled by England where they developed a 221 run lead after the 1st innings.
 West Indies were bowled out for 314 runs and England won by 6 wickets after chasing a score of just 94.
 On day 4 of this Test Dominic Cork got a hat-trick by dismissing Richie Richardson (bowled), Junior Murray (lbw) and Carl Hooper (lbw).
 This was also the occasion where Cork, while batting in England's 1st innings, brushed his stumps with his foot and dislodged a bail.
 However, there was no appeal from the West Indies, so he replaced the bail and carried on batting.

-5th Test (10–14 August)
+5th Test

-6th Test (24–28 August)
+6th Test

 The West Indies score of 692/8 declared is still the highest Test innings that did not feature an individual double-century scored by a batsman.